-Georgia College has an official licensing program.
-This means that Georgia College requires that all commercial products bearing university logos and marks must display the red, white and blue Collegiate Licensed Product label.
+Georgia College has an official licensing program, administered by Learfield Licensing Partners (formerly known as Strategic Marketing Affiliates.)
+This means that Georgia College requires that all commercial products bearing university logos and marks must display the official Collegiate Licensed Product label.
 The label signifies that the item is officially licensed by the university, and that a portion of the sale price is returned to the university for the benefit of its students and programs.
 The label also serves as an assurance to customers that the products meet quality standards and have been approved by the university.

-Vendors who are not licensed are not permitted to use Georgia College logos and marks for any use until they complete a licensing agreement and pay a one-time $50 licensing fee.
-At Georgia College, the licensing program is operated jointly by the Office of University Communications and the Office of Auxiliary Services.
+Vendors who are not licensed are not permitted to use Georgia College logos and marks for any use until they complete a licensing agreement and pay applicable licensing fees through Learfield Licensing Partners.
+To find out more about becoming a licensed vendor, please visit http://smaworks.com/Getting-a-License.aspx.

 It is an infringement on Georgia College's registered names, logos and trademarks to produce GC merchandise without written authorization.
 Vendors who fail to follow this policy may lose their license and, therefore, their ability to do business with Georgia College.